-What is your survival salary?
-And how much more do you need to earn to include basic comforts like wifi and occasionally eating out?
+What's your survival salary?
+And how much more do you need to earn to include basic comforts like Wi-Fi and occasionally eating out?

-In the four months since I graduated from college, I have worked at a variety of odd jobs as they were presented to me – from freelance writing to coaching high school rowing.
-This was the perfect fit for me over the summer, primarily because I was lucky enough to be able to live with my parents and sock away most of the money I earned into savings.
+In the four months since I graduated from college, I’ve worked at a variety of odd jobs as they were presented to me — from freelance writing to coaching high school rowing.
+This was the perfect fit for me over the summer, primarily because I was lucky enough that I could live with my parents and sock away most of the money I earned into savings.

 - Electricity bill: $50 (averaging between winter and summer costs)

-- Monthly grocery bill: $150 (God, give me strength to walk past the wine aisle)
+- Grocery bill: $150 (God, give me strength to walk past the wine aisle)

 - Food and litter supplies for two adorable unicorn kittens: $200

-(My healthcare is still covered with my parents, since I am 22.
-Also, my cell phone bill stays on the family plan.)
+(My parents still cover my health care, since I’m 22.
+Also, my cell phone is on my family plan.)